Airbnb has announced a global party ban for all of their listings.

-“We will continue to enforce our party rules against groups of any size and will be taking action both on guests and listings if we receive reports from neighbours.”
+“We will continue to enforce our party rules against groups of any size and will be taking action both on guests and listings if we receive reports from neighbors.”

 A party ban was already in place at 73% of Airbnb’s global listings and “historically” the company let the host decide if small parties should be allowed.

 Last year, “party houses” were banned globally.
-This included listings that created frequent nuisance in neighbourhoods.
-A 24/7 neighbourhood support hotline was also launched in both Canada and the United States in order for Airbnb to communicate directly with neighbours.
+This included listings that created frequent nuisance in neighborhoods.
+A 24/7 neighborhood support hotline was also launched in both Canada and the United States in order for Airbnb to communicate directly with neighbors.